drbaselali/earth-obs/README.md

 * CO₂ per capita, GDP per capita, and population are **highly right-skewed**
 * Large-scale inequalities are present in emission, income and population size.
-* Forest and agriculture variables are uniform and symmetric.
+* Forest and agriculture variables show relatively symmetric distributions.

-➡️ **Climate change impact is highly concerntrated in a small cluster of high income and high population countries.**
+➡️ **CO₂ emissions are highly concentrated in a small cluster of high income and high population countries.**

 **Correlations**